-Discover the Brazilian jungle aboard a traditional river boat, from Manaus to Anavilhanas
+Discover the Brazilian jungle aboard a traditional river boat, sailing from Manaus to Anavilhanas

-But that’s not all!
-Rich in tannin from the millions of tons of vegetation that breaks down slowly in the river bed, this river is more acid than most.
-Therefore it prevents most mosquito eggs from hatching and you can enjoy your evenings aboard the boat without being bitten by mosquitoes which is a true luxury in this region of the world!
+An interesting bonus of this trip is that the river is rich in tannin from the millions of tons of vegetation that break down slowly in its bed.
+This makes this river more acidic than most.
+Therefore it prevents most mosquito eggs from hatching and you can enjoy your evenings aboard the boat without being bitten by mosquitoes which is a true luxury in this part of the world!

 With this package, you will enjoy the privilege of a unique and exclusive cruise into the heart of the tropical jungle to discover all the hidden treasures in one of the most beautiful and preserved regions in Amazonia.
-Aboard your traditional boat there will only be you, your French guide, a cook and the captain.
-Thus, you will be comfortably installed and looked after so you can concentrate on observing the fauna and flora of this amazing part of Brazil without any of the usual constraints inherent to collective travel.
+Aboard your traditional boat there will only be you, your English speaking guide, a cook and the captain.
+Therefore, you will be comfortably accommodated and well looked after so you can concentrate on observing the fauna and flora of this amazing part of Brazil without any of the usual constraints inherent to collective travel.

 This private Rio Negro cruise will take you to the heart of the Amazon jungle.
 The Rio Negro is the largest black water river on the planet and is mostly untouched by modern civilization.
 Going up this river from Manaus, you will see the Anavilhanas, the largest freshwater archipelago in the world and its enchanting setting of hundreds of small jungle covered islets.
 Here, you will stopover and go onto the lake Acajatuba set in splendid and totally preserved natural surroundings.

-Each day will have its share of activities and excursions so that you can really feel like an Amazonian for these few days.
-You will also meet the inhabitants here, the famous Caboclos (Mixed race Indians who have kept a semi-traditional way of life).
-It’s an opportunity to better understand how they live in harmony with nature and the local seasons.
+Each day will have its share of activities and excursions so that you can really feel like a native Amazonian or at least experience some of how they live.
+You will also meet the inhabitants, the famous “Caboclos” (Mixed race Indigenous people who have kept a semi-traditional way of life).
+It’s an opportunity to better understand how they live in harmony with nature and the changing seasons.

-With our private Rio Negro cruise package, you will discover the best of the Amazon in privileged conditions and experience an extraordinary adventure.
+With our private Rio Negro cruise package, you will discover the best of the Amazon in privileged conditions and experience a truly extraordinary adventure.

 The life of the Amazonian Indians